Fundamental bounds on precision and response for quantum trajectory observables: Derivation of the quantum thermo-kinetic uncertainty relation

 \section{Derivation of the quantum thermo-kinetic uncertainty relation \eqref{eq:main.result.1}}

 Here we provide a detailed derivation of the first main result \eqref{eq:main.result.1}.
 Consider an auxiliary GKSL dynamics, which is perturbed from the original one by a parameter $\theta$.
-Suppose that we want to estimate $\theta$ from current $\phi$, which may be an unbiased estimator.
+Suppose that we want to estimate $\theta$ from current $\phi$, which can be a biased estimator.
 According to the quantum Cram{\'e}r-Rao inequality \cite{Helstrom.1969}, the precision of this estimator is limited by the quantum Fisher information as

 where ${I}_q(\theta)$ denotes the quantum Fisher information.
 Now, we specify the auxiliary dynamics, where the Hamiltonian remains unchanged (i.e., $H_\theta=H$) and the jump operators are perturbed as